In this chapter we will cover some techniques and options that you can use to improve your testing experience

 and Codeception will automatically create the respective objects and invoke this method,

 passing all dependencies as arguments.
-This may be useful when working with Helpers, for example:
+This may be useful when working with Helpers.
+Here’s an example for Cest:

 However, Dependency Injection is not limited to this.
 It allows you to inject any class,